Interior minister: India

+In each state, there is a Home Department, also known as the Ministry of Home Affairs of the state, headed by a Minister for Home, who looks after the maintenance of law and order, internal security, and the administration of Police, Prisons, Fire and Rescue Services, Home Guards, Prosecution, and Civil and Criminal Justice.

+Japan

 In Japan, law enforcement is decentralised with the National Public Safety Commission coordinating between the National Police Agency and the government through its chairman, who is a cabinet member.
 National security and immigration matters fall under the Ministry of Justice, whilst the Ministry of Internal Affairs and Communications handles the administrative system, local government, elections, telecommunication and post matters.